 Controlled and Uncontrolled Components in React

-In this part, we will learn about react forms, controlled and uncontrolled components.
-React forms are little different from actual HTML forms because form elements keep the initial state.
-There are two types : Controlled Component and Uncontrolled Component.
+In this part, we will learn about react forms, and controlled and uncontrolled components.
+React forms are a little different from actual HTML forms because form elements keep the initial state.
+There are two types: Controlled Component and Uncontrolled Component.

-First let’s see and which is actually familiar to beginner is simple and plain form in react:
+First, let’s see which is familiar to beginners simple and plain form in react:

 function ContactForm() {